rgombash/inviso/README.md

 ### Idea, Vision

-Expanding perception and visibility of the complex distributed computing systems through spatial visualisation
+Expanding perception and visibility of the complex distributed computing systems through spatial visualization.

 ### What does it do currently ?

-Gets list of pods from Kubernetes, OpenShift cluster or Google Cloud compute nodes and displays it in 3d space with some meta info embedded in visual representation.
+Gets the list of pods from Kubernetes, OpenShift cluster, or Google Cloud compute nodes and displays it in 3d space with some meta info embedded in visual representation.

 ### Architecture

 [3d/2d client(s)] <--websocket--> [proxy service] <--http(s), kafka, ...---> [data source(s)]

-client/server communication is done via simple JSON asynchronously.
+Client/server communication is done via simple JSON asynchronously.

-Currently there are plugins for getting node or pod list from
+Currently, there are plugins for getting node or pod list from
-* OpenShift OKD v3.11 with API v1 (plugin : OpenShift.java)
+* OpenShift OKD v3.11 with API v1 (plugin: OpenShift.java)
-* Google Cloud compute nodes (plugin : GoogleCloudPlatform.java)
+* Google Cloud compute nodes (plugin: GoogleCloudPlatform.java)
-* Kubernetes (plugin : Kubernetes.java, note: tested only with GKE)
+* Kubernetes (plugin: Kubernetes.java, note: tested only with GKE)

-Adding more plugins for different data sources (eg.: public cloud providers) should be relatively easy following the pattern in existing plugins.
+Adding more plugins for different data sources (e.g.: public cloud providers) should be relatively easy following the existing plugins pattern.

 ### Proxy Service

-Proxy Service is intended to provide simple and universal websocket interface for various data sources.
+Proxy Service is intended to provide a universal and straightforward WebSocket interface for various data sources.
 It is written in Java and Spark framework.
-Currently has Kubernetes, OpenShift and GCP Compute data sources (plugins).
+Currently has Kubernetes, OpenShift, and GCP Compute data sources (plugins).
-Apart from websocket endpoint service also has http endpoint for static content.
+Apart from the WebSocket endpoint service also has an HTTP endpoint for static content.
-By default service runs on port 4567 (both http and ws)
+By default, the service runs on port 4567 (both HTTP and WS)

 #### Proxy Service plugins

 ##### OpenShift Plugin

 Gets and filters pods from OpenShift API.
-Plugin was tested with OKD v3.11 with API v1
+The plugin was tested with OKD v3.11 with API v1.

 Currently only works with token auth.
-To get your api key use oc tool :
+To get your API key, use oc tool:

 `oc login -u your_username https://url_to_your_openshift.com:8443`

 `oc whoami -t`

-update config.properties accordingly
+Update config.properties accordingly.

 ##### Google Cloud Compute Plugin